 The Finance Minister announced a reduction in the regional business rate of 12.5% to benefit all businesses as part of the NI Budget package on 30 March 2020.
 The Rates Calculator for 2020-21 will be updated at the end of April 2020 after the regional business rate is ratified.

 Land & Property Service (LPS) recently revalued all business properties in Northern Ireland and the new values will be used to calculate rates bills for businesses and organisations from April 2020.
-View the Reval2020 draft schedule of values.
+View the new Non-Domestic Valuation List.

 It is not possible to estimate your rate bill for 2020-21 until the regional rate is set.

 What additional rates support is available for businesses?

 In addition to the COVID-19 measures announced, there are other existing reliefs available to help business ratepayers.
 These rate support schemes include:

 - Charitable Exemption for rates – offers charitable bodies 100 per cent relief.

 - Sports and Recreation Rate Relief – provides sport and recreation bodies 80 per cent relief on the parts of their premises that are used for sporting purposes.
 Community amateur sports clubs receive 100 per cent relief.